- Unavailable at this time.

 After I've gone through the Process, can I change my mind?

-You will lose the option to squat your room if you do not squat via the Statement of Intent because the room may be claimed by the time your draw number comes up on a subsequent day.
+No. If you do not squat by March 1 via the Statement of Intent, you will lose the option to squat because the room may be claimed by the time your draw number comes up on a subsequent day.
 You cannot reclaim your right to it.

 My friends have received a draw number, why haven't I?